-Normality test is based on skewness and kurtosis of residuals.
-Statistic reports probability that residuals are normally distributed
+Hormality test is based on skewness and konosis of residuals, or another reports probability that the residuals are homoscedastic.
 Heteroscedasticity test is based on a regression of squared residuals on squared fitted values.
 Statistic reports probability that residuals are homoscedastic.